funcsec/funcsec.com/content/post/20221223123418-install_docker_with_ansible.md

 ...
 ```

+This document was named `docker.yml`.

 The following was added to `site.yml` file to hook the new
-configuration into the larger Ansible playbook.
+configuration `docker.yml` into the larger Ansible playbook.

 ```yaml
 - import_playbook: docker.yml